 Online coursework at The Art of Education University requires graduate-level reading and writing.
-Applicants whose native language is not English must upload documentation of passing English language proficiency scores to the application.
+Applicants whose native language is not English must submit documentation of passing English language proficiency scores to admissions@theartofeducation.edu.
 Students may be withdrawn from individual courses and the master's degree program if they can not meet the requirements of graduate-level coursework.
-Students withdrawn from a course for inadequate English language proficiency are entitled to a tuition refund according to the Add/Drop, Withdrawal, and <a href="Tuition Refund Policy.
+Students who are dropped or withdrawn from a course for inadequate English language proficiency are entitled to a tuition refund according to the Refund Policy.
+An earned grade of a W may appear on the student's official transcript depending on when the drop or withdrawal is processed per the Add/Drop Policy and Course Withdrawal Policy.